 It was two days after the Durham break-in, and Lee Wildman was getting worried.
-Having made a successful getaway from the Oriental Museum, he and Adrian Stanton—two professional burglars from Birmingham—had stopped to stash their stolen artifacts on waste ground on the outskirts of Durham.
+Having made a successful getaway from the Oriental Museum, he and Adrian Stanton – two professional burglars from Birmingham – had stopped to stash their stolen artefacts on waste ground on the outskirts of Durham.
 Hiding the goods for collection at a later date seemed like a reasonable precaution, but the pair hadn't anticipated this unforeseen complication: Wildman was back at the stash site, and he couldn't find the Chinese antiques.

 Reluctantly, Wildman made a series of calls to his superiors and gave them the bad news.
 If these were difficult conversations, his day was about to get a lot worse.
 Shortly after starting his drive back to Birmingham, Green's colleagues at Durham Constabulary rammed his car off the road.
 Wildman was placed under arrest.
 Eight days later, a police search of the waste ground would recover the stolen items under some discarded hedge trimmings.
 In February of 2013, Stanton and Wildman would be jailed for a respective eight and nine years for the burglary.

 For most of the year, Rathkeale is a quiet town.
 It's a 22-mile drive from Limerick, the closest city.
-On the high street, you'll find a convenience store, a bookmakers, and a smattering of pubs, but the outskirts of the town give some clues to the changes that have taken place here in recent years.
+On the high street, you'll find a convenience store, a bookmakers and a smattering of pubs, but the outskirts of the town give some clues to the changes that have taken place here in recent years.
 Mock-Georgian houses feature large paved driveways, to accommodate the caravans parked outside.
-The 2011 census estimated that 40 percent of the population is from the Travelling community, Ireland's indigenous ethnic minority.
+The 2011 census estimated that 40 percent of the population is from the Travelling community.
 Some now put that figure closer to 80 percent.

 The source of this wealth is the subject of much speculation.
-Many Rathkeale Travellers run law-abiding businesses specializing in home repairs, vehicle sales, or market trading.
-But one group of loosely affiliated Traveller families has gained particular notoriety for the scope of their illegal schemes and voracious appetite for doing business.
+Many Rathkeale Travellers run law-abiding businesses specialising in home repairs, vehicle sales or market trading.
+But one group of loosely-affiliated Traveller families has gained particular notoriety for the scope of their illegal schemes and voracious appetite for doing business.
 Over the years, they've come to be known as the Rathkeale Rovers.

 It seemed the Rovers had discovered a new source of income.

-"What this particular group did was really quite brilliant," says Dr. Donna Yates, a lecturer at the University of Glasgow and an expert in the trafficking of antiquities.
-Museums aren't particularly hard to steal from, she says, but the goods are hard to sell: Most art is immediately recognizable and easy to track, while other exhibits tend not to be particularly valuable.
+"What this particular group did was really quite brilliant," says Dr Donna Yates, a lecturer at the University of Glasgow and an expert in the trafficking of antiquities.
+Museums aren't particularly hard to steal from, she says, but the goods are hard to sell: most art is immediately recognisable and easy to track, while other exhibits tend not to be particularly valuable.
 Except for rhino horn.
-"They have a clear market," says Yates.
-"It's out of the country, and there's no tracking of it."
+"They have a clear market, it's out of the country and there's no tracking of it," says Yates.

-The Rovers were among the first to realize the opportunity presented by European museums at a time when the black market for rhino horn was booming.
-The vulnerability of museums, combined with spiraling prices for rhino horn, made stealing the items low-risk and high-reward.
-And when horns were taken off display and replaced with replicas, the gang just changed tactics and moved on to stealing Chinese artifacts.
+The Rovers were among the first to realise the opportunity presented by European museums at a time when the black market for rhino horn was booming.
+The vulnerability of museums, combined with spiralling prices for rhino horn, made stealing the items low-risk and high-reward.
+And when horns were taken off display and replaced with replicas, the gang just changed tactics and moved on to stealing Chinese artefacts.
 As Yates says: "Incidentally, these are the same pieces that also appeal to those people buying rhino horn."

-Just before 7:30 PM on Friday April 13, 2012, a week after the raid in Durham, three men and a 16-year-old boy arrived at the Fitzwilliam Museum in Cambridge.
-CCTV footage from the night captured the men pulling up hoods and adjusting clothing as they made their way through the parking lot.
+Just before 19.30 on Friday the 13th of April, 2012, a week after the raid in Durham, three men and a 16-year-old boy arrived at the Fitzwilliam Museum in Cambridge.
+CCTV footage from the night captured the men pulling up hoods and adjusting clothing as they made their way through the car park.
 The museum's Far East gallery is located at the back of the building on the ground floor, with a window in an external wall.
 Using a disc cutter, the men made a hole in a metal roller blind, revealing the window behind.
 Smashing the glass created a hole just large enough for a person to squeeze through into the gallery.

 As officers in Durham and Cambridge discovered more similarities between the raids, a meeting was called to discuss the situation.
 In June of 2012, officers from several forces joined colleagues from the Serious Organised Crime Agency and the National Crime Agency at the Home Office.
 "All the forces were picking up the people who had done the burglaries, but no one was taking on the people who were commissioning them," says Green.
 "At that meeting, we said we were going to do something about it."